A NSW Government website

 What is the application process?

-This application includes a two-stage non-competitive process including an initial fast-track assessment (stage 1) followed by a full application.
+The application process is in 2 stages and is non-competitive.
+This includes an initial fast-track assessment (stage 1) followed by a full application (stage 2).
 If your application is successful in stage 1, you will be invited to the full application stage.
-Applicants who are successful at the full application stage will enter into a funding agreement with us.
-Section 4 of the guidelines provides more detail about the application process.

 Is there any limit on the number of applications that can be submitted?